 What to Say to a Widower

-Saying the right things are important.
+Saying the right things is important.
 Here are some examples:

 These statements express heartfelt intentions to the widower.
 They do not harm in any way.

-This statement is comforting and assures the widower he is not alone in missing her.
+This comforting statement assures the widower he is not alone in missing her.

 The #1 thing a widower needs is to be listened to.
 Maybe he is feeling some guilt about something not done for his spouse.
 Maybe he wants to confide in someone (you) about a situation.
-Listening is your best skill during the grief process.
+Listening is the best thing and your best skill to pull on throughout the grief process.

 These statements express love and intentionality.
-Religious and spiritual individuals may appreciate your including them in your prayers.
+Religious and spiritual individuals may appreciate you including them in your prayers.

 What Not to Say to a Widower

-Just as there are comforting things that may be said, there are statements that can bring harm.
+Just as there are comforting things that may be said, some statements can bring harm.
 Here’s a list of some of them.

 This statement is a judgment on your part.
 The problem is that you aren’t sitting in the judgment seat at the person’s time of death.
 We can never know the state of another person’s heart or the state of their soul/spirit.
 Thus, you may think that it’s comforting for a widower to hear this statement but it may bring up doubt and anxiety that the deceased really is in a better place, and that’s a frightening thought likely to bring up more guilt.